ElderMael/codexarcana-blog/content/blog/create-a-co2-sensor-with-raspberry-pi/index.md

 ### Read Data From The Sensor

-Finally, the `readSensorMiddleware` will read both the CO2 and TVOC readings from the sensor data address and set the Prometheus Gauges along any errors found.
+Finally, the `readSensorMiddleware` will read both the CO2 and TVOC output from the sensor data address and set the Prometheus Gauges along any errors found.
 Here is the relevant snippet of code: